i8degrees/redstone-university/src/Part-I--Foundations/03b_Interlude-Compact-Design-final/draft.md

 #### Logical Deconstruction

 This compact build is a brilliant physical implementation of the same logic.
-*   The two torches on the sides of the input blocks are your first **NOT** gates, creating `!A` and `!B`.
+-   The two torches on the sides of the input blocks are your first **NOT** gates, creating the signals for $\neg A$ and $\neg B$.
-*   The central Redstone dust is the **OR** gate.
+-   The central Redstone dust is the **OR** gate.
 It gets powered if *either* of the side torches turns off.
-*   The torch on the front of the central block is the final **NOT** gate, inverting the signal from the dust.
+-   The torch on the front of the central block is the final **NOT** gate, inverting the signal from the dust.
-The logic is identical: `!(!A OR !B)`.
+The logic is identical: $\neg(\neg A \lor \neg B)$.
 It's just cleverly folded into a smaller space by using how torches and dust interact.

 #### Case Study 2: The XOR Gate